orval-labs/orval/docs/src/pages/reference/cli.md

 ### Prettier

 The `--prettier`, can be used to prettier generated files.
-You need to have prettier in your dependencies.
+You need to have prettier in your global dependencies.

 ```bash
 $ orval --prettier